-Key development Quanta: 0.2 ha brownfield site partially within USB proposed for 9 dwellings
+Key development Quanta: 1.2ha part brownfield, part greenfield site beyond the USB proposed for 55 residential dwellings

-Duration Temporary Geographic Level of Scale of Positive or Mitigation or No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency or permanent significance Magnitude certainty significance negative other action required?
+Duration Temporary Geographic Level of Scale of Positive or Mitigation or No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency or permanent significance certainty significance negative other action required?
 Supporting comments / Proposed mitigation 9 To strengthen the local economy and provide accessible jobs available to residents of the borough Construction phase will provide local and accessible employment opportunities; operation phase would be neutral as no employment or other job-creating uses are proposed.
-Negligible positive effects are predicted over the short to medium term. + + Initial Construction Local Low Medium Negligible Positive Opportunities to provide work-based training during construction should be explored; provision for live/work units may be suitable.
-10 To enhance the vitality and viability of centres and respect the settlement hierarchy Development would not detract from the settlement hierarchy and is likely to support the viability of local centres in Locks Heath and Titchfield.
+Negligible positive effects are predicted over the short to medium term. + Initial Construction Local Low Medium Negligible Positive Yes Opportunities to provide work-based training during construction should be explored; provision for live/work units may be suitable.
+10 To enhance the vitality and viability of centres and respect the settlement hierarchy Development would not detract from the settlement hierarchy and is likely to support the viability of local centres in Fareham.
 Negligible positive effects are predicted over the long term. + + Ongoing Operation Local Low Medium Negligible Positive No 11 To create a healthy and safe community The proposal has no health, education, leisure, community or cultural elements.
-The site encroaches marginally into the Segensworth Copse (Sylvan Glade) (<1%).
-There are 3 other existing open spaces within 300m.
-Minor mixed effects are predicted. +/- +/- Ongoing Operation Local Medium Medium Minor Mixed No
+The site sites on top of Henry Cort Community School open space which would be lost to development; there are 5 other existing open spaces, also associated with the school facility, within 300m.
+Minor negative effects are predicted. - - Ongoing Operation Local Medium Medium Minor Negative No

-Кеу
+Key

 Major negative effect Negative Positive

 The Negative effect - Severe Optimal

 'Duration' column is Positive effect + Scale of significance is Major

 noted as: Major positive effect ++ illustrated as: Moderate Moderate

 Mixed effects +/- Minor Minor

 Neutral effect Negligible Negligible